hytonwons/Cinema-Movie-Management-System/README.md

 Use Cases are as follows:
 * For Customers:
   * Sign in/up, log out
-  * Browse movies sections, including time, price and theater number
+  * Browse movies sessions, including time, price and theater id
   * Pick a seat, place an order and make payment
   * Deposit and withdraw money to and from his/her account
   * Join new activity
-  * Postpone/cancel/resume/exp
-  * ire membership (a timer is needed)
+  * Postpone/cancel/resume/expire membership (a timer is needed)
-  * Upgrade/degrade membership
+  * Upgrade/degrade membership(opt plans for his/her account)
-* For Employees:
+* For Salesman:
   * Sign in, log out
-  * Schedule movie sections
+  * Schedule movie sessions
   * Sell movie tickets to member/non-member
   * Create new activity
 * For Managers:
   * Sign in, log out
-  * Create employee account
+  * Create salesman account
-  * Approve movie sections
+  * Approve movie sessions
-  * View monthly statistics data
+  * View monthly statistical data (data visulazation)